NodotProject/Gedis/README.md

 Redis-like in-memory key-value store for Godot 4.5, implemented in GDScript.

 Gedis is a lightweight plugin that provides a convenient, Redis-inspired API for storing and retrieving data at runtime.
-It ships as an autoloaded singleton so you can access it anywhere: `Gedis.set("score", 10)`.
+It ships as an autoloaded singleton so you can access it anywhere: `Gedis.set_value("score", 10)`.

 ## Features
-- Simple key-value API: set, get, del, exists, incr, decr
+- Simple key-value API: set_value, get_value, del, exists, incr, decr
 - Hashes (maps): hset, hget, hgetall, hdel
 - Lists: lpush, rpush, lpop, rpop, llen
 - Sets: sadd, srem, smembers, sismember